SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Regarding general software information as well as pictures and photos, we will use Wikimedia and Wikidata.
 Beware, only items with [free license](https://commons.wikimedia.org/wiki/Commons:Licensing#Acceptable_licenses) are allowed to be archived on Wikimedia.
 Typically, if the software you are working on is distributed under a free-license (typically an open-source software), the logos or screenshots taken will also be considered as being under free license.

 To start, search Wikidata to see if an item for the software title exists.
 If no item is found, create a new item.
 An item is made up of different _statements_, which are different block of information linked to that article.
 Each statement describes a different _property_ of the item.
-A proprerty is identified with a code starting with letter `P, which we will refer to later on to let you easily search for a giver property.
+A proprerty is identified with a code starting with letter `P, which we will refer to later on to let you easily search for a given property.

 Add statements to the Wikidata item based on the codemeta.json file as well as any other available information using properties related to software.
 You can use the Wikidata item about [Scilab](https://www.wikidata.org/wiki/Q828742) as an example.